-5.6.
-Grading
+5.9 Grading

 The College uses a 4.0 scale, with 4.0 an A, 3.7 an A-, etc. It is important that faculty understand the distinction between merit grades (2.0 and above), below-merit (1.0, 1.3, and 1.7) and failing grades (0).
 Please note that courses with below-merit grades cannot be used to satisfy requirements, including major requirements.
-Below-merit grades can lead to a student being placed on academic warning or probation, required to change a major, or required to withdraw.
+Below-merit grades can lead to a student being placed on academic warning or probation, required to change a major, or required to take an academic leave from the College.
 Below-merit grades do still carry general college credit, and in that respect, it can still be important and helpful for a student to complete courses even with these low grades.
 Failing grades (0) carry no college credit.